navessan/jitsi_videobridge_zabbix_stats/README.md

 ### Versions:

-Tested and implemated on Zabbix 3.4
+Tested and implemented on Zabbix 3.4

 ### To Do: